Bipartite causal inference with interference, time series data, and a random network: The Impact of Wildfire Smoke Exposure on Bikeshare Hours

-We conducted a sensitivity analysis to the definition of exposure, and performed the same analysis when an area is categorized as exposed during a give day under medium or high smoke thickness, and unexposed under no or light smoke thickness (see Supplement E.3).
-We find that all effect estimates are negative and similar or larger in magnitude in that case, even though most results are not-statistically significant, likely due to the small number of exposed days (40 or less) and as a result the small number of matches.
+We conducted a sensitivity analysis to the definition of exposure, and performed the same analysis when an area is categorized as exposed during a given day under medium or high smoke thickness, and unexposed under no or light smoke thickness (see Supplement I.3).
+We find that all effect estimates are negative and similar or larger in magnitude in that case, even though most results are not statistically significant, likely due to the small number of days with exposure (40 or less).